 Friday: Continue Tracking Wolves; Document Findings; Closing Celebration.

 Location, Pick-Up, Drop-off and Airport/Bus/Train Transportation Options:

-Click here for costs to attend multiple weeks: Recommended additions to make this week most successful for you include taking Backpacking into Wolf Country earlier in the summer, then Survivors Side of the Mountain in July, Wilderness Nav & Orienteering Camp taking place the prior week, plus Secrets of the Ancient Scout after that for stealth training, and Epic Fishing & Honorable Hunting later in the summer to learn about animals in practice.
+Click here for costs to attend multiple weeks: Recommended additions to make this week most successful for you include taking Backpacking into Wolf Country, Survivors Side of the Mountain, Wilderness Nav & Orienteering Camp.
+Other camps include Secrets of the Ancient Scout, Epic Fishing & Honorable Hunting.
 The cost for attending multiple weeks if you make $175 per week deposits by December 15th are:

 Standard Discounts: You will receive cumulative discounts of $5 per additional camp you attend this summer, $5 per additional family member attending this summer, $5 for successfully referring other families who register campers this summer, and $5 per online review you do for us on a searchable site like google once you’ve attended a program.

 Additional Expense: Campers are highly encouraged to bring a digital point-and-shoot camera with super-zoom for this camp.
 Otherwise, the only additional expenses you may incur for this course are for specific pieces of gear and health insurance.
 We have plenty of extra gear in case you cannot acquire something and recommendations for inexpensive temporary insurance if necessary.

 Check/Mail/Email Registration Option: Print out and complete our Microsoft Word Registration Form for each participant and send with a check deposit payable to the Wolf College, 1026 14th St. SW, Puyallup WA 98371.
 You can also email us a completed registration form and pay using your preferred method.